FAQs

 Check-in fees and payments

-Instead of an expensive 5-week cash deposit, flatfair tenants pay a one-off check-in fee worth one week’s rent (+VAT) (split evenly between the household).
-This payment lasts for the duration of your tenancy with no renewal costs, and you'll only need to pay for any potential established end of tenancy charges after you leave the property.
+Instead of an expensive 5-week cash deposit, flatfair tenants pay a one-off check-in fee worth one week’s rent (+VAT) (split evenly between all tenants).
+This payment lasts for the duration of your tenancy with no renewal costs, and you'll only need to pay for any established end of tenancy charges after you leave the property.

-The fee doesn't cover or insure the tenant, the alternative allows a tenant to a pay a one off check-in at the start of the tenancy instead of a security deposit, in the understanding that the tenant is choosing to move to a pay as you leave model.
+The fee doesn't cover or insure the tenant, flatfair No Deposit allows tenants to pay a one-off check-in fee at the start of the tenancy instead of a traditional security deposit.
 The flatfair check-in fee enforces any debts generated under the tenancy agreement, usually this is unpaid rent or damages to the property.
-We work in the same way as a normal deposit, in that all claims must be established against the tenant in a transparent manner.
+We work in the same way as a traditional security deposit, in that all charges must be established against the tenant in a transparent manner, prior to payment being requested.

-The flatfair check-in fee costs the equivalent of one week's rent plus VAT, which is split evenly between the members of the household.
+The flatfair check-in fee costs the equivalent of one week's rent plus VAT, which is split evenly between all tenants and is non-refundable.

 We require all tenants to pay for their flatfair check-in fee using a debit card in their own name.
 Your payment will be unsuccessful if you are using a debit card that’s not in your own name.
 If you do not have a debit card, we would recommend reaching out to your letting agent directly as you may be required to utilise a traditional deposit if you’re unable to make the payment.